litprog/litprog/lit/13_touchy_feely_pitch.md

  - The existence of the code.
  - The correctness of the code
- - The continued correctess of your code.
+ - The continued correctness of your code.
 Ensured through tests that catch regressions.
  - The simplicity of your API.
 Reduce the cognitive load of your users as much as possible.